 One woman told the investigators that “after he arranged for the ministry to provide her with financial support, he required sex from her.”
 She called it rape.

 She said Zacharias “made her pray with him to thank God for the ‘opportunity’ they both received” and, as with other victims, “called her his ‘reward’ for living a life of service to God,” the report says.
 Zacharias warned the woman—a fellow believer—if she ever spoke out against him, she would be responsible for millions of souls lost when his reputation was damaged.

 He used this survivor’s very commitment to the Christian faith against her.
 Threatening her with the damage that could be caused to the image of Christianity if his actions became known, he forced her to keep silent.
 He also misappropriated Christian practices (namely the practice of expressing gratitude towards God) as a further means of manipulation.
 According to his twisted version of events, what he was doing wasn’t abuse.
 Instead, it was an ‘opportunity’ for which they should be giving God thanks.

 If your skin isn’t beginning to crawl just thinking about it, then you’re stronger than I am.

-While (of course) I hope you never find yourself in a situation as extreme as this one, here are some warning signs to look out for if you think you might be experiencing spiritual abuse.
+While this one may be an extreme example, here are some general warning signs to look out for if you think you might be experiencing spiritual abuse.

 1. Religious Beliefs or Scripture are Used as a Tool of Power